feram18/led-stock-ticker/README.md

 This project relies on the following:
 - [YFinance] library to retrieve the stock/cryptocurrency data.
 - [Exchange Rates] API for currency exchanges.
-- [rpi-rgb-led-matrix] library to make everything work with the LED board.
-It is included into this repository as a submodule, so when cloning the repository it is necessary to use the `--recursive` flag.
+- [rpi-rgb-led-matrix] library to make everything work with the LED board, included as a submodule.

 ## Disclaimer
 This application is dependent on the [YFinance] library, and [Exchange Rates] API relaying accurate and updated data.